learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 ```

 So as you can see the value of the input now directly corresponds to the component's state.
 This is called a controlled component (see the references section below).
-Now if you retry submitting the form in your react app, you will see everything working.
+Now if you retry submitting the form in your React app, you will see everything working.

 ## Summary